Nobody likes to discipline their child.

-Whether it is a little chat, or playing with their toys with them, entering their world and being present weighs far more than presents.
-Spending more time with your child is crucial in developing interventions when positive discipline is needed.
+Whether it is a little chat or playing with their toys, entering their world and being present weighs far more than presents.
+Spending more time with your child is crucial in developing positive discipline interventions.

 Your time is like an investment.
-You will raise more confident, less stressed, and much more settled children which will soothe their healthy drive for that attention.
+You will raise more confident, less stressed, and much more settled children.
+This will soothe their healthy drive for that attention.

 By offering your time to them, you can share so much more together.
-The excitement and those feelings of magical moments as you look at the world through their eyes deepen your bond and transform not only your relationship with them but with yourself too.
+The excitement and those feelings of magical moments as you look at the world through their eyes deepen your bond.
+It will transform not only your relationship with them but with yourself too.